 Every spring, your yard fills up with dandelions.
 Try as you may, you just can't seem to rid yourself of those pesky weeds.
 But perhaps you shouldn't get rid of them.
 Not only are they important for bees and other pollinators, but dandelions are delicious, nutritious, and have many health benefits.

-Dandelion flowers, dandelion leaves, and dandelion roots are all edible and can each be used in several different ways.
-Just look at the list of 25 best dandelion recipes below to find out just how useful they are.
+Dandelion flowers, leaves, and roots are all edible and can be used in several different ways.
+Check out the list of 25 best dandelion recipes below to see how useful they are.

 You'll never look at dandelion season the same way again!